MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/expressroute-vpn-failover-content.md

 - **On-premises network**.
 A private local-area network running within an organization.

-- **Azure virtual network (VNets)**.
-Each virtual network resides in a single Azure region, and can host multiple application tiers.
-Application tiers can be segmented using subnets in each virtual network.
+- **Azure virtual networks**.
+Each virtual network resides in a single Azure region and can host multiple application tiers.
+You can segment application tiers by using subnets in each virtual network.

     - **Gateway subnet**.
-The virtual network gateways are held in the same subnet.
+The virtual network gateways are located in the same subnet.

 - **VPN appliance**.
 A device or service that provides external connectivity to the on-premises network.
 The VPN appliance can be a hardware device, or it can be a software solution such as the Routing and Remote Access Service (RRAS) in Windows Server 2012.
 For a list of supported VPN appliances and information on configuring selected VPN appliances for connecting to Azure, see [About VPN devices for Site-to-Site VPN Gateway connections][vpn-appliance].

 - **ExpressRoute circuit**.
 A layer 2 or layer 3 circuit supplied by the connectivity provider that joins the on-premises network with Azure through the edge routers.
 The circuit uses the hardware infrastructure managed by the connectivity provider.

     - **Local edge routers**.
-Routers that connect the on-premises network to the circuit managed by the provider.
-Depending on how your connection is provisioned, you might need to provide the public IP addresses used by the routers.
+Routers that connect the on-premises network to the circuit that's managed by the provider.
+Depending on how your connection is provisioned, you might need to provide the public IP addresses that the routers use.

     - **Microsoft edge routers**.
-Two routers in an active-active highly available configuration.
+Two routers in an active-active, highly available configuration.
 These routers enable a connectivity provider to connect their circuits directly to their datacenter.
-Depending on how your connection is provisioned, you might need to provide the public IP addresses used by the routers.
+Depending on how your connection is provisioned, you might need to provide the public IP addresses that the routers use.

 - **ExpressRoute virtual network gateway**.
 The ExpressRoute virtual network gateway enables the Azure virtual network to connect to the ExpressRoute circuit that's used for connectivity with your on-premises network.